Experimental measurement and a physical interpretation of quantum shadow enumerators: QWEs for superpositions versus mixtures

 Next, consider the central panel of Fig.~\ref{fig:superposition_vs_mixtures}, where we have plotted the averaged purity distributions (APDs).
 As mentioned above, the APDs (green) coincide except for $a'_n[\Psi_\text{sup}(p)]=1$ and $a'_n[\rho_\text{mix}(p)]=1-2p(1-p)$.
 Hence, also the purity criterion [Eq.~\eqref{eq:purity_criterion}] detects entanglement in $\Psi_\text{sup}(p)$ for all values of $p \in (0, 0.5]$ while $\rho_\text{mix}(p)$ again only meets the separability bound without surpassing it.

-Last but not least, the triplet probability distributions are shown in the right panel of Fig.~\ref{fig:superposition_vs_mixtures}.
+Last but not least, the triplet probability distributions {\add TPDs} are shown in the right panel of Fig.~\ref{fig:superposition_vs_mixtures}.
 Here, we use blue and yellow colors to distinguish the cases of even and odd singlets, respectively.
 In other words, we are---strictly speaking---depicting the dual TPD $\mathbf{\tilde{b}}$ rather than the TPD $\mathbf{\tilde a}$ itself.
-Recall that the two are related via $\tilde b_i[\rho] = (-1)^{n-i} \tilde a_i[\rho]$ for all $n$-qubit states $\rho$, i.e., by Eq.~\eqref{eq:purity_from_tpd} we can always write $\Tr[\rho^2]=\sum_i \tilde b_i[\rho]$.
+Recall that the two are related via $\tilde b_i[\rho] = (-1)^{n-i} \tilde a_i[\rho]$ for all $n$-qubit states $\rho$, i.e., by Eq.~\eqref{eq:purity_from_tpd} {\add in the main text,} we can always write $\Tr[\rho^2]=\sum_i \tilde b_i[\rho]$.
 Consistently, we only find yellow stripes emerging in the plot of $\rho_\text{mix}(p)$ but not for $ \Psi_\text{sup}(p)$ as the former becomes increasingly mixed as $p$ grows whereas the latter remains pure.
 Also here (in the TPD picture), the QWEs of the two parameterized states otherwise show similar features.
 For $p=0$, both TPDs are completely concentrated in the all-triplet bin, i.e., $\tilde a_i[\Psi_\text{sup}(0)]= \tilde a_i[\rho_\text{mix}(0)] =\delta_{i,n}$ as is the hallmark of pure product states.
 As $p$ is increased, this probability is redistributed into the other bins---indicating mixedness.
-For $\Psi_\text{sup}(p)$, this mixedness is only found in the marginals, thus certifying entanglement.
+For $\Psi_\text{sup}(p)$, this mixedness is only found in the marginals (but not in the global state), thus certifying entanglement.
 For $\rho_\text{mix}(p)$, the mixedness has nothing to do with entanglement.
 Indeed, we analytically find (assuming $n$ is even)

 yielding the concurrence $C[\Psi_\text{sup}(p)] = 1- \tilde a_n[\Psi_\text{sup}(p)]$, as well as

 From this follows that the concurrence $C[\Psi_\text{sup}(p)] >0$ certifies entanglement for $p\in(0,0.5]$ while the lower bound on $C[\rho_\text{mix}(p)]$ from Eq.~\eqref{eq:lower_bound_concurrence} is identically equal to zero.
 Similarly, we find (if $n$ is even)